 You can move a registered office in England to an address in Wales, and vice versa, but this is the only exception to the rule because these two countries fall under a single jurisdiction (unless you have registered your company in “England only” or “Wales only”, in which case the members (shareholders/guarantors/LLP members) of the company will need to approve the relocation to another country.

 In all other cases, you can certainly change your registered office but you cannot move it to another country after company formation.

 Companies and partnerships may, however, trade in all three jurisdictions.
 A good idea would be to set up a business address in another country (or countries) to expand the geographical reach of your trading activities.

 Can I change my registered office address?

-Yes, you can change it at any time, as long as it stays in the same part of the UK.
-You must notify Companies House as soon as possible if your registered office moves.
+Yes, you can change it at any time and as often as you like, as long as it stays in the same UK country.
+You must notify Companies House as soon as possible if you change your registered office.

 How to change a registered office

 To change a registered office, the company directors need to approve the change.
 Companies House Form AD01 (for companies) or Form LLAD01 (for LLPs) must then be completed and delivered to the Registrar via WebFiling or 1st Formations’ free Online Company Manager.

 Companies House will verify the new address on the Post Office database, so you must provide the full address and include the correct postcode.
 If your new registered office address is suitable, the change will be approved.
 The public register will be updated within approximately 24 hours.